Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges

-\paragraph{\textbf{Vehicular Edge Computing (VEC)}} Following similar concept to MEC, VEC exploits the communication and computation capabilities at the network edge.
-Ye \emph{et al.} \cite{[33]} implemented FL with VEC to perform image classification with the purpose of supporting diverse applications in ITSs.
-Typically,vehicles are equipped with sensors, such as cameras that capture images from the surrounding environment.
-These images experience blur, noise, and distortion and affect the image quality, yielding a severe loss in the model accuracy.
-Besides, different vehicles have different computation capabilities, which will lead to different latencies affecting the model aggregation efficiency.
-To overcome these two issues, a model-selective approach was proposed to select clients with the highest computational capabilities, and then select models with the best image quality for aggregation.
-In asymmetric FL setting, the server has no information about the clients’ data and resources.
-To this end, a two-dimensional contract mechanism was proposed in \cite{[33]}, in which the server designs contract bundles that include various levels of data quality, computation capability, and rewards, then the clients select the bundles that increase their utility.
+\paragraph{\textbf{Vehicular Edge Computing (VEC)}} Following a similar concept to MEC, VEC exploits the communication and computation capabilities at the network edge.
+Ye \emph{et al.} \cite{[33]} implement FL with VEC to perform image classification to support diverse applications in ITSs.
+A model-selective approach was proposed to select clients with the highest computational capabilities and select models with the best image quality for aggregation.
+In an asymmetric FL setting, the server has no information about clients’ data and resources.
+To this end, a two-dimensional contract mechanism is proposed in \cite{[33]}, in which the server designs contract bundles that include various levels of data quality, computation capability, and rewards, and then the clients select the bundles that increase their utility.
 As part of IoV networks, electric vehicle (EV) networks are becoming more popular as the number of EVs increases; such networks are expected to take over from traditional vehicles in the coming years.
 The work in \cite{[36]} studies energy efficiency and profit maximisation at charging stations (CSs).
 It proposes an FL-based economically efficient framework to investigate the historical energy transactions to increase CSs profit.
 Specifically, FL is used to train a local model using CS private data to predict the EVs’ energy demands.
 After that, the local models of every CS are aggregated and shared amongst them to benefit from other CS information, yielding more accurate results.